 Lead Faculty Member

 Robert Morison serves as IIA’s Lead Faculty member.
 An accomplished business researcher, writer, discussion leader, and management consultant, he has been leading breakthrough research at the intersection of business, technology, and human asset management for more than 20 years.
 He is co-author of Analytics At Work: Smarter Decisions, Better Results (Harvard Business Press, 2010), Workforce Crisis: How to Beat the Coming Shortage of Skills And Talent (Harvard Business Press, 2006), and three Harvard Business Review articles, one of which received a McKinsey Award as best article of 2004.
 He holds an A.B. from Dartmouth College and an M.A. from Boston University.

-Doug Mirsky, PhD, is the Director of Consulting Services at the International Institute for Analytics.
+Doug Mirsky, PhD, is the Director of Analytics Strategy at the International Institute for Analytics.
 He serves as architect for client solutions that balance business goals, organizational capabilities, and analytics technology leveraging IIA’s proven techniques, models, and published research.
 He brings over a decade of experience working across industry verticals though he has the benefit of numerous years focused in the life sciences.
 Doug spent seven years with Gerson Lehrman Group where he held executive roles in operations, business development, strategy and consulting.
 Doug has also held roles in medical education, television production, clinical roles in spine surgeries and was an Assistant Professor of Anatomy and Physiology at CUNY and SUNY.
 Doug has a PhD from the University of Chicago in Evolutionary Anatomy.